Some Key Features

 - Offline mode.
-You can commit changes even if you’re on the road with no access to the server.
-That’s because your own working directory is a repository in its own right.
+Darcs is a distributed version control system.
+This means your own working directory is a repository in its own right.
+You can quickly record your work even if you’re on the road with no access to the server or with a bad network connection.
 When you get home, you do a

-darcs pushto commit to the public server.
+darcs pushto transmit it to the public server.

 - Easy branching and merging.
 Every repository is a branch.
 There is no branch administration except pushing and pulling between repositories.
-See also DifferencesFromOtherDVCS.

 darcs send).
-The project’s maintainer(s) can decide whether to accept or reject the changes.
-This way, the maintainer(s) of the main repository do not need to give commit privileges to anyone else.
-This is how Darcs itself is maintained, by the way.
+The project’s maintainer can decide whether to accept or reject the patches.
+This way, I do not need commit privileges to contribute.

 - Parallel development.
 Let’s say I follow the development of this open-source project, and I have some

 controversialpatches that aren’t accepted by the official maintainers.
 No problem – I make my changes, publish my own repository.
 It’s a fork, of sorts, but it’s still connected to the mainline.
 Whenever the official project makes changes, I do a

 darcs pullto get them, and resolve any conflicts.
 This way, my fork is kept up to date.

 - Cherry-picking.
 If you’ve ever worked on a team, you will know that somebody often has a change you want, but which can’t be committed to the trunk yet.
 With Darcs you can grab just the one change by pulling it into your repository.